jwells-github/Typing-Head-To-Head/README.md

 Players are also able to type messages to each other in a public chat room, or in a private game room.

+## Running Typing Head-To-Head locally
+1. Clone the repo to your local machine
+2. Open package.json and change scripts: start from "cd server && node server.js" to "react-scripts start"
+3. Run 'node server.js' from within the Typing-Head-To-Head/server/ directory
+4. In a separate terminal run 'npm start' from within the /Typing-Head-To-Head/ directory
 ## Built with

 - Front end created using [React](https://reactjs.org/)